sbl-sdsc/kg-import/README.md

 ---
 ## Example Property Graph
-This repository contains an example property graph, defined by metadata in the example_metadata dictionary and data file in the example_data dictionary.
+This repository contains an example property graph, defined by metadata files in the example_metadata dictionary and data files in the example_data dictionary.

 ### Metadata Files
 The example_metadata directory defines a data model that includes the node metadata files:</br>